DoSSi4/SoftFactoryProject/README.md

 User Manual
 1) Scan the check using QR-code on tables
-2)Choose splitting method (Split bill/Pay in full) 3)Split bill by selecting the number of persons (2-5 persons) 4)Fill the required fields to splitting the bill (Name, Phone number) 5)Request to pay (SMS message with payment link)
+2) Choose splitting method (Split bill/Pay in full)
+3) Split bill by selecting the number of persons (2-5 persons)
+4) Fill the required fields to splitting the bill (Name, Phone number)
+5) Request to pay (SMS message with payment link)

 Technical Aspects: